Synthetixio/SIPs/SIPS/sip-keeper-synth-phase-1.md

     function isInverseFrozen(bytes32 currencKey) external view returns (bool);

     // Mutative Functions
-    function freezeInverse(bytes32 currencyKey) external;
+    function freezeSynth(bytes32 currencyKey) external;
 }
 ```

-`freezeInverse()` will check the current exchange rate for the Synth being frozen from the `ExchangeRates` contract (whether it is from Chainlink oracles or being updated from Synthetix oracle) to determine if the inverse synth is able to be frozen.
+`freezeSynth()` will check the current exchange rate for the Synth being frozen from the `ExchangeRates` contract (whether it is from Chainlink oracles or being updated from Synthetix oracle) to determine if the inverse synth is able to be frozen.

 # Test Cases
 <!--Test cases for an implementation are mandatory for SIPs but can be included with the implementation..-->